Minoru A. Ikehara

 Ike was an active participant in Varsity Victory Volunteers activities through at least the celebration of their 20th anniversary in 1962.
 With respect to 442nd RCT post-war activities, members of Company M called themselves “Mikers” and contributed member updates to the 442nd newsletter.
 Ikehara was a President of the Kauai 442nd Veterans Club.
 In July 1953, a reunion was organized for all 442nd veterans, including those on the Mainland; Ike was the Chairman for the Kauai program.
 He was also Chairman for a Mikers reunion on Labor Day weekend in 1965 on Kauai.

 In early 1966, in his capacity with the Kauai Liquor Commission, Min Ikehara was attending the opening of a bar and restaurant at the Coco Palms Resort in Wailua.
 While greeting friends, he stepped back, not realizing that there was a 12”-step down behind him.
 He sustained a massive skull fracture, went into a coma, and died early the next morning, on January 26, 1966.

 Minoru Ikehara was interred in the Kauai Veterans Cemetery in Hanapepe, Section D, Row 6, Plot 6.
 To partially quote the County Resolution drafted in his honor: Mr. Ikehara was exceptionally well-liked and extremely capable.
 Years later, a friend recalled that everyone was his friend.
 His survivors included his wife, and three daughters.

-Bette Ikehara died on February 24, 2007, and was buried next to her husband.
-She was survived by three daughters and two granddaughters.
+Bette Ikehara died on February 24, 2007.
+She was survived by three daughters, Debbie, Becky, and Marti, and grandchildren.